Lectionary Bible Studies and Sermons

 The passage

 v29.
 Paul begins by establishing an important principle.
-The age that we are part of is a "critical time" in human history.
-Yes, it is "short", passing away, transient, although Paul is actually saying, "the time is critical", rather than "the time is short."
+The age that we are part of is a critical time in human history.
+Yes, it is "short", passing away, transient, although Paul is making the point that "the time is critical" rather than "short."
 This is the moment in human history when all people can come to know the living God in Christ.
 The importance of this fact impacts on how we view our world, including our marriage.
 The reason Paul mentions marriage is because in this chapter he is writing against those who are promoting asceticism: sexless marriage; separation of marriage partners; single people remaining unmarried.
-As far as Paul is concerned, either married or unmarried is not really the issue.
-Grasping the substance of this critical moment in time is what matters, rather than being engrossed in the world, being possessed by this age.
+As far as Paul is concerned, being either married, or unmarried, is not really the issue.
+Grasping the substance of this critical moment in time is what matters.
 So, life will go on for all of us, either married or unmarried, but our central focus in this journey must be Christ; we must focus on eternal verities.

 v30-31a.
 Again, Paul is not advocating some form of asceticism, some form of Stoic apathy.
 In fact, in Romans 12:15 he tells us to weep with those who weep and to rejoice with those who rejoice.
-Nor is he telling us to have no contact with the world, no dealings with the world, no buying or using, no possessing or commerce.
-His point is simple, he warns us not to be absorbed in the things of the world, to not be "engrossed in them" as if the world and all that is in it, is other than transient.
+Nor is Paul telling us to have no contact with the world, no dealings with the world, no buying or using, no possessing or trading.
+His point is simple, he warns us not to be absorbed in the things of the world, to be "engrossed in them", as if the world and all that is in it is other than transient.

 Don't be engrossed in the world

-A believer is no less affected by the shadow of death, and like the rest of humanity, can try to compensate by an over-reliance on "the things of this world."
+A believer is no less affected by the shadow of death, and like the rest of humanity, can try to compensate by an over-reliance on the things of this world.
+Many a Christian, of the male variety, has purchased a red sports car during their mid-life crisis - although my one was white!
 In our passage for study, Paul gives us a piece of straight advice, based on two substantial truths.

 i] First, "this is a critical time."
 In the sight of God, this particular moment in human history is a critical moment before the end of the age.
 In this moment, in and through the person of Jesus Christ, it is possible for all humanity to come to know the living God, know him and live with him for eternity.
 For those of us in the know, it is not a time to be diverted by the fleeting shadows of this age.